 Although side effects from Cosequin are rare, there is the possibility that your dog may experience gastrointestinal upset.
 The most prevalent symptom is diarrhea, but vomiting, indigestion, and an overall upset stomach have all been reported on occasion.
 These side effects are more common when first introducing the supplement to a dog and anytime that it is given without food.
 To help minimize or prevent negative adverse effects, dispense the pills after meals or with food.

 The initial dosage of this joint supplement is higher until the dog starts to respond positively.
 On average, this will take four to six weeks, though some dogs may show a response sooner.
 During this time, your dog may also experience a decrease in appetite.
 The side effects typically subside relatively quickly as your dog responds to the drug and moves into a maintenance dose.

 Dogs allergic to beef products may have a reaction

-Dogs that have an allergy to beef products can have allergic reactions when they take chewable Cosequin tablets, which contain beef.
-According to the Pet Education website, beef is one of the most common foods that cause an allergic reaction in dogs.
-Symptoms can include hair loss, excessive scratching, hot spots, skin infections and an increased incidence of bowel movements.
-Veterinarians may suggest that these dogs switch to Cosequin capsules.
+Dogs who have an allergy to beef products can have allergic reactions when they take the chewable tablets, which contain beef.
+Beef is one of the most common food allergens in dogs along with other popular proteins, like lamb and chicken.
+Symptoms of an allergic reaction may include hair loss, excessive scratching, hot spots, skin infections, and an increased incidence of bowel movements.